arielsrv/go-restclient/README.md

 )

 func main() {
+    // Create a new context with a timeout of 5 seconds
+    // This will automatically cancel the request if it takes longer than 5 seconds to complete

     ctx, cancel := context.WithTimeout(context.Background(), time.Millisecond*time.Duration(5000))
     defer cancel()

-    client := &rest.Client{
+    // Create a new REST client with custom settings client := &rest.Client{
         BaseURL:        "https://gorest.co.in/public/v2",
         Timeout:        time.Millisecond * 1000,